About Us

 We are the only one of this kind serving the Municipality of Anchorage.
 There are crucial differences between a volunteer and Medicare-certified Hospice.

-1. We respond to any request for assistance but can best help when we are asked to provide guidance and support earlier in the course of a progressive life-limiting illness.
+1. We respond to any request for assistance but can best help when we are asked to provide guidance and support earlier in the course of a progressive terminal diagnosis.

 2. Care is provided by a team of professionals and trained volunteers, and includes emotional-spiritual support, information, education, in-home practical assistance